leonlogli/recipoz-server/README.md

 # Food Recipe App with react

 Recipos is a modern web application that allows users to create, share and explore food recipes.
-It's built with apollo graphql, express js and mongoose, typescript, etc... and has several features
+It's built with apollo graphql, express js and mongoose, typescript and test sucessfully with mocha chai and sinon

 ## Features